Divakar2809/pro/README.md

 # simple-java-maven-app
- repository is for the pro
+t repository is for the pro
 [Build a Java app with Maven](https://jenkins.io/doc/tutorials/build-a-java-app-with-maven/) tutorial in the [Jenkins User Documentation](https://jenkins.io/doc/).